filteredsouul/FinCrime_dashboard/README.md

 # Data Overview

-This project uses 3 structured datasets stored in CSV format and later loaded into a SQLite database.
+This project uses 3 structured datasets originally sourced from Kaggle (here : "https://www.kaggle.com/datasets/andrejzuba/revolutassignment") , stored in CSV format and later loaded into a SQLite database.
 These datasets form the foundation of the fraud monitoring analysis.

 Each file plays a distinct role in understanding user behavior, transaction flows, and fraudulent patterns.